-Today, we will walk you through the steps to perfect Southern-style fried chicken.
+Today, we will walk you through the steps to perfect Southern fried chicken.
 First, you’ll want to marinade the chicken in buttermilk overnight.
 Then, you’ll preheat your deep fryer and prepare a cooling rack where the chicken can drain.

 You’ll make your flour mix and shake it up.
 (That part is really fun!)
-Then, you will get to work.
 Pull out a few pieces of chicken and let them drain the excess buttermilk.

 Next, add the chicken to a bag of the seasoned flour and shake, then repeat with buttermilk and flour.
 (Again, shaking is fun!)